iluuu1994/nullsafe-operator-rfc/rfc.md

 // Assignments can only happen to writable values
 ```

 It was previously suggested to allow the nullsafe operator in the left hand side of assignments and skip the assignment if the left hand side of the nullsafe operator was `null`.
 However, due to technical difficulties this is not a part of this RFC.
 It might be addressed in a later RFC.
+It is also not completely clear whether the right hand side of the assignment should always be evaluated or not.

 ### References